 The main reason that store-bought and kiosk-bought coffee is so awful is that it’s been ground days, even weeks or months ahead of time!
 That increases the contact between the air and the coffee, making it taste bad.

 Coffee loses quality almost immediately upon grinding, hence, the best-tasting brews are made from beans ground just before brewing.
 A great grinder is one of the most important tools in brewing coffee.
-Coffee connoisseurs prefer to grind inexpensive burr mills, but affordable electric grinders will do a serviceable job as well.
+Coffee connoisseurs prefer to grind with inexpensive burr mills, but affordable electric grinders will do a serviceable job as well.

 5. Grind At The Correct Size And Coarseness